Trade ChakraIndia Trade ChakraIndia Business Trade Chakra

 Problems of the Indian Export Sector

-But there are few problems which need to be solved before India makes a mark for itself in the export sector.
+There are few problems which need to be solved before India makes a mark for itself in the export sector.
 The Indian goods have to be of superior quality.
-The packaging and branding such be such that countries are interested to export from India.
+The packaging and branding should be such that countries are interested to export from India.
 At the same time India must look for potential market to sell their goods.
 The government should frame policies which gives boost to the exports.